|Nuclear Organisation and Oncogenesis - INSERM U.579|

 |HEAD||Dr DEJEAN Anne / firstname.lastname@example.org|

 The work in our lab is dedicated to the study of the molecular and cellular mechanisms involved in the development of human cancers with a particular emphasis on the role of certain post-translational modifications.
-To this end, a pluridisciplinary strategy that uses genetic, biochemical, cell and developmental biological tools are employed.
 Apart from the potential clinical applications, the study of the events underlying oncogenic transformation is also aimed at revealing novel fundamental biological processes in normal cells.
-Two distinct yet complementary approaches are taken.
+Our work combines fundamental projects, based on experimental systems, as well as more clinically-oriented projects devoted to the study of human liver cancer.

 Genetics and epigenetics of primary liver cancer

 A first, 'global' approach seeks to establish a general profile of genetic, epigenetic or post-transcriptional alterations associated with hepatocellular carcinoma (HCC).
-To this aim : (i) mutational and functional analyses have been conducted for candidate tumor suppressor genes. (ii) we studied general and specific profiles of chromatin modifications, both at the histone and DNA levels, as well as the effects of deacetylase inhibitors (HDACi) in HCC cell lines. (iii) we initiated a comprehensive characterization of the main actors of epigenetic regulation (modifying/de-modifying enzymes, modifiers themselves, histone variants and miRNAs) in HCC.
-Notably, we identified 6 miRNAs specifically associated with HCC progression, the role of which will now be subject of further in-depth study.
+To this aim : (i) mutational and functional analyses have been conducted for candidate tumor suppressor genes. (ii) we studied general and specific profiles of chromatin modifications, both at the histone and DNA levels, (iii) we initiated a comprehensive characterization of the miRNAs differentially expressed in HCC.
+We identified a signature of 14 miRNAs specifically associated with HCC progression, the role of which is subject of further study.

 Keywords: Oncogenesis, Post-translational modifications, Epigenetics, Chromatin, Sumoylation, Cellular senescence, Liver cancer